zh1huang/tp/docs/UserGuide.md

 Mark an item as sold.
 The item will be removed from the shelf and will be added to your sales report.

-Format: `sell id/ITEM_ID &#128221; the ID of an item is the 8 alphanumeric characthers printed out after you have added the item to a shelf.
+Format: `sell id/ITEM_ID &#128221; the ID of an item is the 8 alphanumeric characters printed out after you have added the item to a shelf.

 Example: **Sell the book "Harry Potter" which was previously added in "Add new items" section.
 Its ID is 76a3e297.**